Brussels Airlines cabin crew threaten to strike over Christmas

 April 11, 2023

 Airbus Helicopters, the helicopter manufacturing division of the European aircraft giant Airbus, has signed a contract to supply 50 H160 helicopters to GDAT, one of China’s largest helicopter leasing and operating companies.
-The order is estimated to be worth between 750 million and 1 billion dollarThis content has been archived.
-Log in or Subscribe to […]
+The order is estimated to be worth between 750 million and 1 billion dollars.
+It is the most significant H160 order in the […]

 Schiphol to ban night flights and private jets